Aliases for CD84 Gene

 GeneCards Summary for CD84 Gene

 CD84 (CD84 Molecule) is a Protein Coding gene.
-Diseases associated with CD84 include dysgammaglobulinemia.
-Among its related pathways are Hemostasis and Cell surface interactions at the vascular wall.
-GO annotations related to this gene include receptor activity.
-An important paralog of this gene is SLAMF6.
+Among its related pathways are Cell surface interactions at the vascular wall and Response to elevated platelet cytosolic Ca2+.
+An important paralog of this gene is LY9.

 UniProtKB/Swiss-Prot for CD84 Gene